seanwhs/Tutorials/NextJS/Next-JS-Tutorial/NextJS-16-for-Absolute-Beginners/Part1-Execution-Environments.md

 * Rails
 * Laravel

-The architecture usually looked something like this:
+The architecture usually looked like this:

 ```text
 Frontend SPA